andreilupu/wp-custom-css-body-class/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to add a custom CSS class the HTML body tag
+A plugin which allows you to add a custom CSS class the HTML body tag

 == Description ==